Research in Nutritional Sciences

 My research group is working to improve the human experience by eliminating the burdens of chronic medical conditions, such as liver disease and heart failure.
 We focus on two risk factors long considered to be fixed and unmodifiable – genetics and age – and how they impact disease development, with emphases on metabolism, hormone activity, and organ structure and function.
 Through our work, we are contributing to the future of personalized medicine and discovering the next generation of exciting therapeutic targets to treat chronic diseases, restore health, and vastly improve lives.

-For more information, see the Mechanisms of Aging and Longevity Laboratory.
+For more information, see the Complex Diseases Laboratory.

 Our current research projects include: